 Recipe: Sheet Pan Fajitas

-These Sheet Pan Fajitas require minimal prep and cook time, making them a great choice for busy nights.
-This meal is also bursting with nutrients so you don’t need to worry about sacrificing health for ease while enjoying some delicious steak.
+These Sheet Pan Fajitas require minimal prep and cooking time, making them an excellent choice for busy nights.
+This dish is also a great source of many key nutrients, making it a true win-win for both ease and nourishment.

 Flank steak is one of the leaner cuts of beef and is packed with protein, B vitamins, and readily-absorbable heme iron.
-However you like your steak, it’s important to be mindful of moisture content to keep your steak as juicy as possible.
+However you like your steak, it’s important to be mindful of cook time and slicing to keep your steak as juicy as possible.
 Steak (and chicken) should rest before cutting to prevent loss of moisture.
 This means cutting meat to check its doneness while cooking can actually dry out the meat!
-We highly recommend purchasing a meat thermometer as they are the best way to prevent this and also ensure food safety.
+We highly recommend purchasing a meat thermometer, as it is the best way to prevent this and ensure food safety.
+See the tip below for more details.

-The rainbow of veggies included with this meal from the different colored peppers gives you a bigger pop of nutrition compared to using just one color.
-Combine your protein and non-starchy veggies with beans/tortillas for a complete Plate Method meal or use a bed of greens for a lighter option!
+The assortment of veggies included with this meal, from the different colored peppers to zucchini, provides a burst of varied nutrients compared to just one color.
+In fact, red bell peppers are higher in vitamins A and C than any of the other colors.
+Yellow and orange peppers are high in nutrients important for eye health (lutein and zeaxanthin).
+Combine your protein and non-starchy veggies with beans/tortillas for a complete Plate Method meal, or use a bed of greens for a lighter option!

 Sheet Pan Fajitas